tagion/tagion/documents/architecture/TVM.md

 The TVM is responsible for executing the instructions in the contract ensuring the contract is compliant with Consensus Rules producing outputs.
 It send new, non-consensus, contracts to the Epoch Creator Service.
+The outputs produced by the contract are send to the Transcript Service.

 Input: